acados/acados/examples/acados_python/zoRO_example/README.md

 # About
-Here is the implementation of the zero-order robust optimization (zoRO) algorithm [1].
-The disturbance propagation and the constraint tightening of the zoRO algorithm are in the template c function.
-The function can be called through the *custom_update* interface in Acados.
+This folder contains examples of a fast implementation of the zero-order robust optimization (zoRO) algorithm [1].
+The disturbance propagation and the constraint tightening of the zoRO algorithm are in a template based `C` function.
+The function can be called through the *custom_update* interface in acados.

 In Python, one can define the disturbance/uncertainty matrix and set which constraints to be tightened.
 The robustification of the optimal control problem against disturbance/uncertainty is achieved by calling the *custom_update()* function before solving the MPC problem.